Jerry Colonna (entertainer): Films

 Colonna in Road to Singapore, 1940.

 Colonna featured in three of the popular Hope-Crosby Road films: Road to Singapore (1940) as Achilles Bombassa, Road to Rio (1947) as a Cavalry captain and The Road to Hong Kong (1962) in a cameo role.
 He can also be seen in the Fred Allen vehicle, It's in the Bag!
 (1945), as psychiatrist Dr. Greenglass, and he made a brief appearance with Hope in the "Wife, Husband and Wolf" sketch in Star Spangled Rhythm.
 In 1956 he performed the featured song "My Lucky Charm" in the film Meet Me in Las Vegas, starring Dan Dailey and Cyd Charisse.

-He provided the voice of the March Hare in the Walt Disney Animated Feature Film Version of Alice in Wonderland (1951) (another radio star, Ed Wynn, voiced the March Hare's companion, the Mad Hatter) and also lent his zany narration style to several Disney shorts, including Casey at the Bat Segment of Make Mine Music (1946) and The Brave Engineer (1950).
+He provided the voice of the March Hare in Walt Disney's animated feature film version of Alice in Wonderland (1951) (another radio star, Ed Wynn, voiced the March Hare's companion, the Mad Hatter) and also lent his zany narration style to several Disney shorts, including "Casey at the Bat" segment of Make Mine Music (1946) and The Brave Engineer (1950).